 "In this Special Series, I document my complete paint & body restoration along with the exterior upgrades to CSL specifications.
-In collaboration with my long time friends at @exclusivautomotiv, we hope to cast light into the world of custom paint & body.

 In this entry, it's a test of patience.
 The build is put to a stop as parts slowly creep in and shop time gets limited."

 In January, I commissioned 1:1 E46 carbon doors but the manufacturer hit unforeseen delays throughout the development, manufacturing and logistic aspects of them.

 We hit a snag when the carbon doors delivery was delayed with no clear timetable.
 It's part of the process - but it's always unexpected.

 We juggled with the idea of respraying the OEM metal doors in the meantime, but it was pointless work.
 I preferred spending that money elsewhere.

 By mid April, the shell and underbody had been stripped, primed and painted.
 We had a few body panels left to paint during another spray session and the topside subframe reinforcement to be performed.

 In its current state, the Phoenix needed to stay in dry conditions.
 It was outside when sunny and dry, or needed to take space indoor.